Melindrea/static-sites/content/antoniusm.se/posts/revision/003-language.md

 ## 3.4: Tailor language to setting

 Now I'm about to get almost as abstract as when talking about themes and motifs, and I do believe that this is for a higher grade than most of the other things.
-This is also very heavily
+This is also very heavily subjective and based on my writing, which is florid and packed with vivid, ensouled imagery.
+If you write differently, this may not be as relevant to you.
+This is also more of thing for "realism slipping into the fantastic", rather than purely realism or purely fantastic.

+Consider every scene whether it's supposed to be realistic or fantastic.

+In a realistic scene, pare down the language and ground things with realistic details: gravel against feet, fire burning fingers, the smell of french-fry oil or the light of a smartphone.
+And then, to muddy the realistic waters, throw in details that make it more magical.
+Like suddenly using a minor chord in a major song.
+Just a bit, try to keep the realism high in realistic scenes.

+In a fantastic scene, use the magical metaphors that build up the fantastic.
+Even if there is nothing overtly magical, use language to suggest that something could be.
+But, keep the layer of realism to ground the reader.
+Keep them on their toes, but still on the ground.

 ## 3.5: Remove filter words & adverbs